11 Different Types of Weaves – Create Your Own Pattern!!!

 This fabric is frequently made with filament yarns, using a warp-faced pattern and weft-faced ground.

-Tapestry fabric woven on a Jacquard loom is mass-produced for upholstery and other uses.
+On a Jacquard loom, tapestry fabric is woven.
+This fabric is widely produced for upholstery and other uses.

-Jacquard-woven tapestry is a complicated structure consisting of two or more sets of warp and two or more set of weft interlaced so that the face warp is never woven into the back and the back filling does not show on the face.
+It is a complicated structure that has two or more sets of warp and weft yarns.
+They are interlaced in such a manner so that neither the face warp is seen on back nor the back filling on the face.

-Upholstery fabric is durable if warp and weft yarns are comparable.
+For durable upholstery fabric, warp and weft yarns need to comparable.

 Wrapping It UP!!